Purely delicious and easy to make, these family favorite Crispy Smashed Potatoes are ultra crispy on the outside, soft and fluffy on the inside!

 Line a baking sheet with silpat, parchment paper or lightly grease with oil.

-Serve potatoes drizzled with dressing and topped with scallions and parsley.
+Serve: Place potatoes on individual plates and drizzle with sauce and top with greens.
 Or serve however you like!

 Store: Leftovers can be stored in the refrigerator for up to 5 days.
 Reheat in the toaster oven or oven at 350 degrees until warmed through.